frkl/trojai-fuzzing-vision/arch/tutorial_S3.md

-In this exercise, we will learn an `abH`-type equivariant EinNet to perform Moore-Penrose inverse on $8\times 16 matrices$ from 100 training examples to demonstrate its capability.
+In this exercise, we will learn an `abH`-type equivariant EinNet to perform Moore-Penrose inverse on $8\times 16$ matrices from 100 training examples to demonstrate its capability.

 The python implementation is as the follows.
 We use a 6-stack EinNet backbone with 64 hidden dims and 16 head dims, and minimize L2 loss against ground truth using AdamW with lr=1e-3.